 Oral and other drugs approved for self-administration received during an emergency room visit or given at discharge following an inpatient admission are not covered under the hospital bill.
 They may be covered under your pharmacy (Part D) benefit.
-Coverage is based on the pharmacy benefits in effect at the time of your visit.
-Please contact Member Services to obtain a claim form.
+Coverage is information about step therapy, see Chapter 5, Section 4.2 of this booklet.

 A list of Medicare Part B drugs subject to step therapy requirements is available on our website, www.floridablue.com/medicare.
+You may also call Member

+Services to find out which

+Part B drugs have these

+requirements (phone

-You may also call Member Services to find out which Part B drugs have these requirements (phone numbers are printed on the back cover of this booklet).
+numbers are printed on the

+back cover of this booklet).